Beef tataki with simple ponzu sauce is a great Japanese dish to share with friends. Even if they don’t like Japanese they will like this.

 - 2 Tbsp water

-- 2 Tbsp fresh lemon juice (good) or a combination of lemon and lime juice (better), passed through a fine mesh strainer.
+- 2 Tbsp fresh lemon juice - good or a combination of lemon and lime juice (better), strained

 - Salt the steaks liberally.